 1878-1879 – A colony of several hundred Susquehanna River Brethren from Pennsylvania arrived in the old-time corrupt cowtown of Abilene, Dickinson County, Kansas to organize homes and fields on virgin land purchased from the Kansas Pacific Railroad.

-1879 – The prominent issue of the Kansas legislature was prohibition and an amendment is passed by the Kansas Legislature.
+1879 – The prominent issue of the Kansas legislature was prohibition, and an amendment was passed by the Kansas Legislature.

-A large number of former slaves move from Southern states to Kansas.
+A large number of former slaves moved from Southern states to Kansas.

 The first telephone switchboard was used in Topeka.